bulungula-tech-centre/bulungula-tech-centre/story.md

 ![StoryImage1]()

 Around the world, effective use of technology at school is advancing education across the globe.
 However,  lack of electricity, high data prices and non-availability of electronic devices create considerable obstacles for young individuals in rural areas to achieve their full potential.
-In partnership with The Delta, as a pilot project for rural schools, we set up the Bulungula Tech Centre— a low-cost tech centre equipped with 16 computer stations.
+In partnership with The Delta, as a pilot project for rural schools, we set up the Bulungula Tech Centre — a low-cost tech centre equipped with 16 computer stations.

 ![StoryImage2]()